DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 <details>
 <summary><h2>Appliers</h2></summary>

 Your pipeline is looking pretty good!
 Now it's time to add complexity.
-I've just added these two files to the repository:
+You need to move the two files in `archive/additional_scripts` to the following paths from `archive/additional_scripts` to the following locations in the repository:
 * *2_process/src/tally_site_obs.R*
 * *3_visualize/src/plot_site_data.R*